CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures.md

 Let's start by thinking about games in the abstract (this section is shamelessly cribbed from the seminal <a href="https://polarisgamedesign.com/2023/understanding-systems-suspense/"><strong><i>Understanding Systems Suspense</i></strong></a>, feel free to skip ahead if you're already familiar).
 A videogame is a formal, computational system, governed by its rules and processes.
 The player can't know these rules for certain - not without access to the codebase - so must reverse engineer them by making inputs and interpreting their outputs... playing the game, in other words.
 A <strong>mental model</strong> is the reversed engineered framework that maps their understanding of how the game operates.

 Mental modelling is best understood as a continuous process.
 Influenced by publicity, franchise/genre history, *etc.*, player expectations start to form long before booting up a game, and continue to develop long after completing its tutorial.
-I'd even argue

-In *Gaming: Essays on Algorithmic Culture*, Alexander Galloway argues of games:
+Indeed, as [...].
+Alexander Galloway has argued,
 > Video games don’t attempt to hide informatic control; they flaunt it.
 Look to the auteur work of game designers like Hideo Kojima, Yu Suzuki, or Sid Meier.
 In the work of Meier, the gamer is not simply playing this or that historical simulation.
 The gamer is instead learning, internalizing, and becoming intimate with a massive, multipart, global algorithm. <strong>To play the game means to play the code of the game.
 To win means to know the system.</strong> *(Allegories of Control, in* Gaming: Essays on Algorithmic Culture*, p.
 89)*

-As an aside, authors such as...
-Florence Smith-Nicholls?
-Max Kreminski? argue that building this mental model *is* the gameplay experience.
+I'd suggest

 ![Desktop View](/assets/img/posts/2025-11-05-mental-models.png)
 *<strong>Mental Models</strong>.
 Mental models exist in the possibility space.
 The above ( ), but its shape is misaligned with the game it models (they are confidently wrong)*